-- If the fuel concerned cannot cope with the expected temperatures, and diesel fuel is not available with the correct temperature properties, we recommend that an electric fuel heater is installed as a preventative measure. - The low temperature properties of diesel fuel may be improved by adding kerosene as a preventative measure.
-Maximum 20% may be added.
-When refuelling, the kerosene should be added first, so that it mixes thoroughly with the diesel fuel.
+- If the fuel concerned cannot cope with the expected temperatures, and diesel is not available with the correct temperature properties, we recommend that an electric fuel heater is installed as a preventative measure. - The low temperature properties of diesel may be improved by adding kerosene as a preventive measure.
+A maximum of 20% may be added.
+When refuelling, the kerosene should be added first, so that it mixes thoroughly with the diesel.